franciscoxavier04/pm-BIM/docs/user-guide/file-management/nextcloud-integration/README.md

 Alternatively, you can also simply drag a file or folder from your computer to the drag zone that will appear under the name of your Nextcloud file storage.

-Once you have selected or dropped the files you would like to upload, you will need to select a folder on Nextcloud to which they should be stored.
+Once you have selected or dropped the files you would like to upload, you will need to select a folder on Nextcloud to which they should be added.

 > [!TIP]
 > The default project that opens in the location picker is defined by the project administrators in the [File storages settings](../../projects/project-settings/files/).